 Hemingway did not include this episode in his final manuscript but rather in other notes and it was Mary who included it at the book’s end where it packs a punch.

 For those interested in legal “stuff”—and I am—Hem had little in the way of money when he and Hadley divorced.
 It was 1926 and The Sun Also Rises was about to be published.
 Hem wrote the first draft in eight weeks and all of his cronies were in it except Hadley–which hurt her.
 After the divorce hit, Hem wrote to Hadley offering her the royalties for life as alimony and child support for Bumby.
 At that point, no one knew if the book would flop and earn nothing or . . . be what it ended up being.
 As it turned out, it was the gift that kept giving.
-Hadley, ever gracious, accepted with no recriminations.
+Hadley, ever gracious, accepted the offer as a settlement with no recriminations.
 She had faith in him but it also was just not her way to push and accuse.
-(Hadley went on to have a long, happy marriage but no more children.
-Margaux and Mariel Hemingway were her grandaughters, Jack’s chidlren.
-She died in 1979; Pauline passed in 1951 and that’s definitely another post.)
+(Hadley went on to have a long, apparently happy marriage but no more children but she always seemed to have a love for Hemingway.
+Margaux and Mariel Hemingway were her grandaughters, Jack’s children.
+Hadley died in 1979; Pauline passed in 1951 and that’s definitely another post.)
 The Paris years provided writing material to Hem forever in different iterations.

 Hem dedicated The Sun Also Rises to Hadley and John Hadley Nicanor in a final gesture of respect and love, regret and loss.
 (This book is for Hadley and John Hadley Nicanor.)
 The “Nicanor” was the name of a Spanish matador Nicanor Villalta y Serris, whom Hem had taken a shine to the year of Jack’s birth.